alisa4y/qsr/README.md

 # eval property

-it extends HTMLElement prototype to define new property eval. using this property you can get or set to html like any other property. the structure of the returned object is defined by "data-key" ,"data-branch" and other attributes on html elements. notice the returned objecct is simply a proxy on element's value(textContent or value for input elements) so be careful when you want to pass this object
+It extends HTMLElement prototype to define new property eval. using this property you can get or set to html like any other property. the structure of the returned object is defined by "data-key" ,"data-branch".

+## elements value

+Text related elements like p, span will bound to element's textContent.
+Input related elements like text-input and textarea will target their value property And others will set to a custom data attribute called "x".

+notice the returned objecct is simply a proxy on html element's value.(textContent or value for input elements) so be careful when you want to pass this object

 # data-key

 elements with "data-key" attribute marks themselves as holder for data and the attribute's value will be used for naming field of returned object or when setting an object to element via eval property

+It is depends on type of the element to determine the value of the element For example text-input element will be its value propert, text related elements will be the `textContent` property and the rest will create an attribute called `data-x` and set the value to this attribute.

 # data-branch

-the "data-branch" attribute is for grouping child elements with "data-key" attribute into a new structure(object)
+The "data-branch" attribute is for grouping child elements with "data-key" attribute into a new structure(object) data-key cannot be coexist with data-branch and it will be escaped if so

 # data-item

-used to handle new item addition with the help of templates by using "data-item" attribute the value of this attribute must be the id name of a template the content of template will be wrapped in element which is derived from the parent element for example the "tbody" parent will generate a "tr" element as wrapper and for lists ("ul", "ol") it will be "li" and default will be "div" and you can give wrapper with attribute "data-wrapper"
+used to handle new item addition with the help of templates by using "data-item" attribute the value of this attribute must be the id name of a template